-Data collection and transmission from an increasing number of connected devices requires a better approach to processing and analysis.
+Data collection and transmission from an increasing number of connected devices requires a secure approach to processing and analysis that edge computing security offers.
 Edge computing brings these tasks closer to data sources, either enabling execution within devices themselves or outsourcing to local servers and data centers instead of central locations.
 The basic idea is to minimize data transmission time as much as possible, but increased vulnerability to hackers may be an unwanted side effect of distributing activity across a wider range of endpoints.

 Benefits of Computing on the “Edge”